Geometry and topology of geometric limits I

 Another important example of geometric limits of quasi-Fuchsian groups is given by Brock \cite{br}.
 He considered a homeomorphism $\phi: S \rightarrow S$ which is pseudo-Anosov on some essential subsurface $H$ of $S$ and is the identity outside, and a sequence parametrised as $(m_0, \phi^n n_0)$ in the Bers slice as in the case of Kerckhoff-Thurston.
 He showed that the geometric limit of such a sequence is a Kleinian group $G''$ such that $\hh^3/G''$ is homeomorphic to $S\times (0,1)\setminus H\times \{\frac12\}$.

 A natural problem arising from these examples is to determine what kind of Kleinian groups can appear as geometric limits of quasi-Fuchsian group, or more in general as a geometric limit of a sequence in the deformation space of a Kleinian group.
-The purpose of this paper is to answer this question.
-In this first part, we shall consider only geometric limits of Kleinian groups isomorphic to surface groups preserving the parabolicity, which are sometimes called Kleinian surface groups.
-In Theorems A, which is the first of the three main theorems of this paper, we shall give (bi-Lipschitz) model manifolds for geometric limits of Kleinian surface groups and determine the conditions which the model manifolds satisfy.
-In Theorem C we shall show that these conditions are really sufficient, \ie that any model manifold satisfying the conditions in Theorem A is homeomorphic to a geometric limit of quasi-Fuchsian groups.
+The purpose of this series of papers is to answer this question.
+In the present paper, we shall consider only geometric limits of Kleinian groups isomorphic to surface groups preserving the parabolicity, which are sometimes called Kleinian surface groups.
+In Theorems A, which is the first of the three main theorems of this paper, we shall give (bi-Lipschitz) model manifolds for geometric limits of Kleinian surface groups and determine the conditions which the model manifolds should satisfy.
+In Theorem C we shall show that these conditions are in fact sufficient, \ie that any model manifold satisfying the conditions in Theorem A is homeomorphic to some geometric limit of quasi-Fuchsian groups.